diasurgical/devilutionX/README.md

 # How To Install:

-Download the latest DevilutionX release and extract the contents to the location or your choice, or [build from source](#building-from-source)
+Download the latest [DevilutionX release](https://github.com/diasurgical/devilutionX/releases) and extract the contents to a location of your choosing.

 For more detailed instructions: [Installation Instructions](./docs/installing.md)